 Most applicants must pay a fee for submitting their application.

-If you receive a residence permit, you will also receive a residence permit card.
-The card contains your fingerprints and photograph.
-Your fingerprints and photograph are only stored on the card’s chip.
+If you are granted a residence permit, you will receive a residence permit card.
+The card contains your fingerprints and a photograph of you, among other information.
+The fingerprints and photo are only stored on the card’s chip.

-To enable the Swedish Migration Agency to make a decision on your case, all information must be given and all necessary documentation must be attached to your application.
-This means the processing time will be shorter if you include everything that is required from the start than if additional information is given at a later stage.
+In order for the Swedish Migration Agency to be able to make a decision in your case, all information must be completed and all necessary documents must be included.
+This means that the processing time is shorter if everything needed is included from the beginning, than if the application is supplemented afterwards.

-Please note that the Migration Agency may in some cases need to investigate your application further, even if all details are complete and all documents are provided.
+Please note that in some cases, the Swedish Migration Agency may need to investigate an application further even though all the documents have been included.

-The decision must already have been taken before you travel to Sweden.
-While you are waiting for the decision, you are able to apply for a visa for a temporary visit to Sweden.
-It is the embassy in the country where you live who will examine your application for a visa and each application is always assessed individually.
-One condition for being granted a visa is that the embassy assesses that you intend to leave Sweden after your visa has expired.
-If you are granted a visa for a visit, it is important that you return home after it has expired and that you wait there for the decision on your application for a residence permit.
+The decision must be issued before you travel to Sweden.
+While you are waiting on a decision, you can apply for an entry visa to temporarily visit Sweden.
+It is the embassy in the country you live in that reviews your application for an entry visa and an individual assessment is always done.
+A prerequisite for being granted an entry visa is that the embassy deems that your intention is to leave Sweden when your visa expires.
+If you are granted an entry visa to visit, it is important that you return home when it expires and wait there for a decision in your residence permit case.
 A residence permit cannot normally be granted if you are in Sweden.